HONORS AT RICE: ITA Texas Region 2011 Assistant Coach of the Year

 Limam ranks second in the school's all-time singles victories with an 87-17 career record.
 During his senior year, Limam became the team captain and earned the ITA's Arthur Ashe Leadership and Sportsmanship Award.
 He graduated in 2003 with dual degrees in Business Administration and Sports Science.

 Before playing college tennis, Limam consistently earned a top-three ranking in the Moroccan Juniors and served as a member of the Moroccan Junior Davis Cup team.
 He reached a career-high ranking of No. 11 in Morocco.
 After high school, Limam played on the Future Circuits for a year in more than ten countries and recorded wins over ATP ranked players.

 Born and raised in Mohammedia, Morocco, Limam speaks English, French and Arabic.
-He and his wife, Kristen, live in Houston and welcomed their first child, a daughter named Lina in July, 2010.
+He and his wife, Kristen, live in Houston with their two young children, Lina and Ryan.